the-ark-project/.github/profile/README.md

 </p>

 <p align="center">
 Developing a collective AI-Native defence playbook.
-Engineering sovereignty for the era of infinite code.
+Engineering security and sovereignty for the era of infinite code.
 </p>

 ---